ARichardsM/ARichardsM/README.md

 ### Current

-***[Main]* Godot UI Project:** A long-term initiative aimed at creating a large-scale Godot project by integrating elements from previous work, such as the Character Tracker and SFML Tabletop projects.
-This endeavor focuses on combining expertise in the Godot UI system, C#, and R to develop interactive, intuitive, and efficient user interfaces.
+***[Main]* Godot UI Project:** The Godot UI Project is a project focused on integrating previous work, including the Character Tracker and SFML Tabletop projects, to create a user interface system.
+By leveraging the Godot UI system, C#, and R, the project seeks to help determine group compatability via data visualization with intuitive, efficient UI designs.
+With a primary focus on Godot’s control nodes, this effort aims to deepen expertise in interactive system design while advancing previous projects.

 ***[Side]* Character Tracker**: A command-line tool designed for managing multiple characters and groups as text files.